cujojs/jiff/README.md

 var b = jiff.patch(patch, a);
 ```

-Given a patch created with `jiff.diff`, apply it to `a` and return the patched JSON object/array/value.
+Given an rfc6902 JSON Patch containing only `add`, `replace`, and `remove` operations, apply it to `a` and return the patched JSON object/array/value.

 ### clone